Hours: Mon - Fri 10-6, Sat 9-5, closed Sundays. Contact: 1‑306‑652‑0385

 Eb's Trails

 A beloved area for skiers, hikers and snowshoers.
-There are 52km of looping trails among the mixed forest here.
+There are 52km of classic ski trails among the mixed forest here, and dedicated snowshoe trails that loop from both parking lots.
 The terrain is rolling and some trails have short steep sections to keep things interesting.
 There are two huts near the parking lots, each with a wood burning stove you can light for a cozy warm-up.
-Snowshoe off the trails as they are groomed for skiing in winter.
-This area is not dog-friendly.
+Please do not let dogs walk on the ski trails.

 Directions: drive about 100km north of the city on Highway 11 towards Prince Albert.
 After you enter the Nisbet Forest you will see a small sign picturing a cross country skier on the right hand side.
 There are two entrances to the trails: via a South and a North parking lot, each of which is west of the highway.